 The most important first step you can make is to prove that your online college is equivalent with your new school in terms of academic quality and integrity.
 Verify that your online college and your degree program are accredited by a recognized accrediting agency, and also ask your old school for any official documents they have regarding accreditation.
 Your new school may also conduct an investigation regarding the equivalency and accreditation of your online college.

 Also, be prepared to argue for your credits with detailed syllabi, completed assignments, and a letter from your previous school and instructors if your transfer school rejects a course transfer.

 Which Credits Will Transfer?

-You can use a tool like this one from Penn State to help you gauge your chances of transferring credits, but remember that every school is different.
+You can use a tool to help you gauge your chances of transferring credits, but remember that every school is different.
 Generally, these types of credits are more likely to be transferred:

 - undergraduate classes

 - general education classes offered at many universities

 While these types of credits are usually not accepted by transfer schools:

 - specialty classes offered by one school with no clear equivalent at the new school